Where to eat, drink and stay in style in one of Mexico’s best kept secrets.

 To accompany the delicious creations of Chef San Roman are the wines of Alximia, a family born wine-making project and the winery.
 The blends tend toward non-traditional varietals and the family prides itself on intellectualizing the wine making process.

-Getting There: From San Diego, you can cross the Mexico border at San Ysidro and follow route 1.
+Getting There: From San Diego, you can cross the Mexico border at San Ysidro and follow route 1 to Mexico wine country.
 The highway hugs the pacific coast and passes Las Playas de Tijuana, Rosarito Beach, Puerto Nuevo, the famous K-38 surf spot and just before reaching the port town of Ensenada, you’ll head inland on highway 3 for a perfect day in Valle de Guadalupe.